-- If your car engine is running for a while, wait for it to cool down before opening the hood.
+- If your car engine runs for a while, wait for it to cool down before opening the hood.

 - Disconnect the battery negative terminal first before the positive one.

-- Avoid touching the positive terminal with the wrench; it may give you a shock.
+- Avoid touching the positive terminal with the wrench; it may shock you.

 - Avoid battery contact with your skin.
 Make sure to wear latex and rubber gloves.